How to prevent melanoma

 Checking the UV Index

-The UV Index changes through the day, peaking around midday when it is at its most dangerous.
-When the UV Index rises to 3 and above, you need to protect yourself from it.
+The UV index changes through the day, peaking around midday when it is at its most dangerous, as the graph shows below.

 So now you know what UV is, protecting yourself is easy.

-- use sunscreen with a SPF50+ and reapply every two hours.
+- Use SPF50+ sunscreen and reapply every two hours.

 - Check the expiry date on your sunscreen.
 Once it is out of date, it no longer provides proper protection and you will be no longer be protected adequately from dangerous UV radiation.